LaraTaverniers/KTANE-Helper/README.md

 - OS : Windows, Linux, or Mac OS X
 - Minimum screen resolution : 1024*720 (1920*1080 recommended)
 - Minimum JAVA Runtime Environment : 1.8.0

 ** **
+### *IMPORTANT NOTE TO RUN THE APPLICATION*
+You will maybe need to authorize the execution of this application by your Operating System, because I'm an independent developer not recognized by Microsoft and Apple.

+** **
 ### *BUG REPORTING - FEATURE REQUESTS*